What are the latest funding news in the digital health market? (June 2026)

 We include telehealth and virtual care, remote monitoring and connected devices, health IT and clinical workflow software, and patient-facing mobile apps when they are health-focused.

-We exclude generic enterprise IT, purely consumer fitness and wellness products with no health use case, and biotech or lab R&D tools unless they directly power care delivery or clinical decision-making.
+We exclude generic enterprise IT, purely consumer fitness or wellness products with no health use case, and biotech or lab R&D tools unless they directly power care delivery or clinical decision-making.

 You can also read our detailed analysis to understand how funding activity in the digital health market has evolved over the last few years.